Back-testing your trading ideas

 h) backtesting futures

-AFL scripting host is an advanced topic that is covered in a separate document available here and I won't discuss it in this document.
-Remaining features are much more easy to understand.
+AFL scripting host is an advanced topic that is covered in a separate document available here, and it will not be discussed in this document.
+Remaining features are much easier to understand.

 Short trade support

-In the previous versions of AmiBroker, if you wanted to back-test system using both long and short trades, you could only simulate stop-and-reverse strategy.
-When long position was closed a new short position was opened immediatelly.
-It was because buy and sell reserved variables were used for both types of trades.
+In the previous versions of AmiBroker, if you wanted to back-test a system using both long and short trades, you could only simulate a stop-and-reverse strategy.
+When a long position was closed, a new short position was opened immediately.
+It was because 'buy' and 'sell' reserved variables were used for both types of trades.

 buy - "true" or 1 value opens long trade